 The AEM managed CDN will satisfy most customer’s performance and security requirements.
 For the publish tier, customers can optionally point to it from their own CDN, which they will need to manage.
 This will be allowed on a case-by-case basis, based on meeting certain pre-requisites including, but not limited to, the customer having a legacy integration with their CDN vendor that is difficult to abandon.

-Follow the sections below to use Cloud Manager self-service UI to prepare for content delivery by using Adobe’s out-of-the-box CDN:
+Follow the sections below to use Cloud Manager self-service UI to prepare for content delivery by using AEM’s out-of-the-box CDN:

-By default, for an Adobe Managed CDN setup, all public traffic can make its way to the publish service, for both production and non-production (development and stage) environments.
+By default, for an AEM managed CDN setup, all public traffic can make its way to the publish service, for both production and non-production (development and stage) environments.
 If you wish to limit traffic to the publish service for a given environment (for example, limiting staging by a range of IP addresses) you can do this in a self-service way via Cloud Manager UI.

 Refer to Managing IP Allow Lists to learn more.